Advances in Technology Are Advancing the Real Estate Construction Industry

 Once reserved for the U.S. Military, aerial drones are now entering the workspace of numerous professional industries and vocations in the private sector.
 And the construction landscape is changing tremendously because of drones.
 For they can investigate potential construction sites in remote areas as well as monitor existing sites.
 In the process, using sensor technology to reveal surface and underground topography while providing a host of other services.

 These services can include site security, worker labor and presence, weather conditions, seismic activity, construction progress and even potential structural defects or needed changes.

 More and more, construction site project managers are using drones to actively monitor construction sites and personnel.
-This enables the providing of security, safety and monitoring all activity at a jobsite, and assisting tremendously in a project construction and on-time completion.
+This enables the providing of security, safety and monitoring of all activity at a job site, and assisting tremendously in a project construction and on-time completion.

-And so it is, from aluminum wall formwork to wearable sensors to drones and mobile apps and every gizmo and gadget in between.
-Today’s construction world and jobsite is no longer brick, cement and plywood, nor nails, drywall and old word processors.
+And so, it is, from aluminum wall form work to wearable sensors to drones and mobile apps and every gizmo and gadget in between.
+Today’s construction world and job site is no longer brick, cement and plywood, nor nails, drywall, and old word processors.
 The construction industry is now experiencing a world of high-tech, computerized hardware and software and techno devices once imagined in sci-fi books and movies.
-New technology creates new vocations and new industries and lots of jobs.
+New technology creates new vocations and new industries and many jobs.
 For truly, the construction industry and its new technology is creating a reality that is no longer science fiction!